Isopolito/Ganchos/test_plugins/README.md

 TODO:
 	* Rewrite the bash plugins to javascript files so it's not OS dependent
-	* Automate as much of this process as possible
+	* Automate as much of this process as possible.
+One potential way to make this a little smoother is to start the verifyLogs script before the test.
+It will monitor the log file for the expected actions, and print to screen the log messages it expects to find when it finds them.
+Once everything is found, the program will says so and then exit.